-I’m personally more of a self guided sort of person.
+I’m personally more of a self-guided sort of person.
 If there is a way to travel or explore somewhere by myself; this is the option I will always go with.
-Hence, why I did a lot of research before my travels in Lithuania.
+Hence, why I did a lot of research before my travels to Lithuania.

 This way you’re not restricted by timings or herded through the site, it’s more of an adventure and more often than not you save a lot of cash too.